10 Interesting Facts You Probably Didn’t Know About Mail Rail

 The new beginnings

 Changing technology led to the closure of Mail Rail in 2003.
 Since then it has been largely frozen in time, with old rotas still hanging on the walls.
-From July 2017, you will be able to explore this hidden part of London and enjoy a ride for the first time.
+In September 2017 we opened this hidden part of London to the public for the first time.

 – The Postal Museum Team